ksnortum/bach-15-two-part-inventions/README.md

 ## Ornamentation
 The ornamentation varied the most between sources.
 I looked to the manuscript the most for the final say.
 Realization of these ornaments in the MIDI files was done mostly by the `articulate.ly` function but some ornaments such as down- and up-mordants had to be done by hand.
 In a few places, `articulate.ly` realized trills too fast and these were also manually adjusted.

+## Thanks
+Thanks to @phmcarty for his contributions of proofreading.

 ## Licensing
 This work is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/).